Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 This problem always happened on my day off of work, usually when the kids were upstairs playing and my wife was out shopping.
-I would be watching a football game and my Maltese would be sitting on the back of the couch, watching me as I watched the T.V. or doing the canine thing and taking a nap.
+I would be watching a football game, and my Maltese would be sitting on the back of the couch, watching me as I watched the T.V. or doing the canine thing and taking a nap.

 Someone would show up at the front door and ring the doorbell.
-My dog would wake up and bark a few times, dribbling a few drops of urine onto the fine leather as he alerted me to the “intrude."
+My dog would wake up and bark a few times, dribbling a few drops of urine onto the fine leather as he alerted me to the “intruder."

 My little friend's problem was caused by excitement urination, a form of submissive urination.
-When a dog urinates from excitement or submission he is not doing it on purpose!
+When a dog urinates from excitement or submission, he is not doing it on purpose!

-I would have to clean the mess off of the leather, of course, and apply a product to destroy the scent so he would not be attracted to the spot.
-Not a major problem, but annoying none the less.
+I would have to clean the mess off of the leather, of course, and apply a product to destroy the scent so he would not be attracted to the spot—not a major problem, but annoying nonetheless.
 I wanted to find a solution.

 What Is Excitement Urination?

 Excitement urination is related to submissive urination.
 Anyone that has been around puppies already knows what that is.
 The submissive puppy comes to you when called, his head down, his tail wagging, and dripping urine across the room.
-Excitement urination happens in young dogs, too, but most of them are just happy and they do not have all the submissive behaviors seen in other pups.
+Excitement urination happens in young dogs, too, but most of them are just happy, and they do not have all the submissive behaviors seen in other pups.

 Does your dog have the same problem?
 You are probably interested in treating the problem, not just learning about it, right?

 Numerous products to treat indoor urination are for sale in pet stores and online, but this is not a problem that can be stopped with a simple purchase.
-The first step in eliminating this problem is to build up the submissive dog´s confidence level.
-We had already started our Maltese in puppy obedience training and the problem was diminished as he gained confidence, however, my dog´s problem was not just submission and he still dribbled at times.
+The first step in eliminating this problem is to build up the submissive dog's confidence level.
+We had already started our Maltese in puppy obedience training, and the problem was diminished as he gained confidence; however, my dog's problem was not just submission, and he still dribbled at times.
 What else could be done?

 How Can Excitement Urination Be Treated?